Is the U.S. Post Office, enshrined in the Constitution, really about to go bust?

 Why is the Post Office in trouble?

-The Post Office is in trouble because the coronavirus has sharply curtailed how much mail is being sent by businesses.
-Late last week Postmaster General Megan Brennan informed Congress of the dire situation.
+The most recent reason the Post Office is in trouble because the coronavirus has sharply curtailed how much mail is being sent by businesses.
+Back in April, then-Postmaster General Megan Brennan informed Congress of the dire situation.
 Rep. Gerry Connolly (D-VA), the chairman of the subcommittee that oversees the Post Office said this after their briefing, “[T]he pandemic has completely changed the environment here.
 The mail volume drop is catastrophic.”
-Just last week, the drop in mail volume was around 30%, and it is expected to get as high as 50% as the pandemic wears on.
+The drop in mail volume was around 30%, and it is expected to get as high as 50% as the pandemic wears on.

 The Post Office needs $25 billion in direct funding to keep going, which the Democrats included in the most recent coronavirus relief bill.
 (For context, the Post Office generates $1 trillion in a typical year.)
-However, knowing that Trump was not keen to sign the bill with that measure in there, the Senate Republicans amended the bill to allow the Post Office to be allowed to borrow up to $10 billion from the Treasury, with strings attached.
+However, knowing that Trump was not keen to sign the bill with that measure in there, the Senate Republicans have since refused to work with Democrats to get the next relief bill passed.

 What is Trump’s issue with the Post Office?
-In a word, Amazon.
-Trump really hates Amazon’s CEO, Jeff Bezos, who also owns the Washington Post.
+There are three main issues.
+First, Trump really hates Amazon’s CEO, Jeff Bezos, who also owns the Washington Post.
 Bezos has refused to kowtow to Trump and of course, Trump gets a ton of negative press in the Post.
 One of the ways Trump sees that he could punish Amazon is to get the Post Office to raise its prices, i.e. what it charges Amazon to send all those packages everywhere.

 Can the Post Office be allowed to fail?